sjp/FsNotify/README.md

 * `NotifyFilter`: Sets the type of changes to watch for when a file has changed.
 * `ChangedEnabled`: Whether file system change events should be written to the channel.
 Defaults to `true`.
 * `CreatedEnabled`: Whether file system creation events should be written to the channel.
 Defaults to `true`.
-* `DeletedEnabled`: Whether file system deleted events should be written to the channel.
+* `DeletedEnabled`: Whether file system deletion events should be written to the channel.
 Defaults to `true`.
 * `RenamedEnabled`: Whether file system rename events should be written to the channel.
 Defaults to `true`.

 There are also two convenience properties that are available which can be used to configure the `NotifyFilter` value. `AllNotifyFilters`, which enables the most verbose triggering of file system change events.
 Additionally there is `DefaultNotifyFilters`, which simply contains the default value for `NotifyFilter`.